Other Tax Benefits in Malta

 - the tax treatment of any transaction which involves international business

-The rulings guarantee the tax position for a period of five years and may be renewed for a further five-year period.
-They will also survive any changes of legislation for a period of two years after the entry into force of such new law.
+The rulings guarantee the tax position for five years, and companies can renew this for a further five-year period.
+They will also withstand any changes in legislation for two years after the introduction of the new law.